 The Student Experience

 If you’re looking for extracurricular activities to give you experience and help you pad your resume, consider joining the TEK Club, the information systems club that is also a chapter of the Association for Information Systems.
-Additional IS and business clubs available to students include the Business Scholars Club and Hack the U. Students may also complete degree enrichment activities, such as an undergraduate research project, internship, or learning abroad experience.
+Additional IS extracurricular activies include the Business Scholars Club, the IS Hackathon, and the Game Day Analytics Challenge.
+Students may also complete degree enrichment activities, such as an undergraduate research project, internship, or learning abroad experience.

 Information Systems graduates work in a variety of fields, including cyber security, business intelligence, analytics, project management, network administration, database administration, and systems architecture.
 Other career opportunities include computer forensics, mobile application development, software analysis, or data modeling.
 Use the networking skills and experience gained from extracurricular activities like the TEK club You can also freelance or join a firm as a consultant, become a teacher or professor (after additional education), or pursue technical writing.